iterative/cml/README.md

 ## Advanced Setup

-### Self-hosted Runners
+### Self-hosted (On-premise or Cloud) Runners

 GitHub Actions are run on GitHub-hosted runners by default.
-However, there are many great reasons to use your own runners: to take advantage of GPUs; to orchestrate your team's shared computing resources, or to access on-premise data.
+However, there are many great reasons to use your own runners: to take advantage of GPUs, orchestrate your team's shared computing resources, or train in the cloud.

 > :point_up: **Tip!** Check out the
 > [official GitHub documentation](https://help.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners)